-The Board is currently composed of Ross Hamilton, Quinton Hennigh, Greg Jones, Karen O'Neill, and Michael Spreadborough.
+The Board is currently composed of Quinton Hennigh, Greg Jones, Karen O'Neill, and Michael Spreadborough.
 All of the proposed nominees for election as directors are currently directors of the Company.

 NP 58-201 suggests that the board of directors of a public company should be constituted with a majority of individuals who qualify as "independent" directors.
 An "independent" director is a director who is independent of management and is free from any interest and any business or other relationship which could, or could reasonably be perceived to, materially interfere with the director's ability to act with a view to the best interests of the company, other than interests and relationships arising from shareholding.
 In addition, where a company has a significant shareholder, NP 58-201 suggests that a board of directors should include a number of directors who do not have interests in either the company or a significant shareholder.
-Of the proposed director nominees, Greg Jones and Karen O'Neill are considered by the Board to be "independent" for the purposes of NP 58-201; Quinton Hennigh and Michael Spreadborough are not considered to be "independent".
-The Company does not currently have a lead independent director.
+Of the proposed director nominees,

+Quinton Hennigh, Greg Jones and Karen O'Neill are considered by the Board to be "independent" for the purposes of NP 58-201; As an executive officer, of the Company, Michael Spreadborough is not considered to be "independent".
+Quinton Hennigh is co-chairman of the Company on a part-time basis.

 The Board meets formally on a monthly basis, with additional meetings scheduled on an as-needed basis.
 In addition, management informally provides updates to the Board between formal meetings.
-There were 27 Board meetings held during Fiscal 2023.
+There were 14 Board meetings held during Fiscal 2024.
 All of the individuals who were directors as of the date of the Board meetings attended all of the meetings in person or via electronic communications.

 The Board facilitates the exercise of independent supervision over management through these various meetings.
 At present, the Board has three formal committees, including the Audit & Governance Committee.
 The composition of the Board is such that the independent directors have significant experience in business affairs and, as a result, these directors are able to provide significant and valuable independent supervision over management.
+The independent directors do not hold regularly scheduled meetings.
+Due to the size of the board, open and candid conversations are held with all board members present.
+However, it is open for the independent directors to hold meetings at which the remaining non-independent director is not present.